MohamedAliRashad/PCI/README.md

 # PCI
-Digital design of PCI in Verliog
+Digital design of PCI in Verilog